vercel/satori/README.md

 ### JSX

 Satori only accepts JSX elements that are pure and stateless.
-You can use a subset of HTML elements (see section below), or custom React components, but React APIs such as `useState` and `useEffect` are not supported.
+You can use a subset of HTML elements (see section below), or custom React components, but React APIs such as `useState`, `useEffect`, `dangerouslySetInnerHTML` are not supported.

 #### Use without JSX